koenderks/aRtsy/README.md

 ### The Iterative collection

 The Itarative collection implements algorithms whose state depend on the previous state.
+These algorithms draw on a grid based canvas in which every point represents a pixel of the final image.
+By assigning a color to these points according to certain rules, one can create the images in this collection.

 #### Paint strokes